 A fortnight later, after two great weeks in Scotland, Pedersen was inside the world’s top 150 and on the rise.
-Now, Pedersen heads into this week's U.S. Women's Open having picked up four victories on the Ladies European Tour, including her last three events, and as a genuine contender for a major championship.
+Now, having picked up four victories on the Ladies European Tour last season en-route to winning the LET Order of Merit, and reaching her career high world ranking of 65, Pedersen finds herself a genuine contender for major championships ahead of the AIG Women's Open at Carnoustie this summer.

-“It’s been crazy, really,” Pedersen said of her recent three straight victories.
+“It’s been crazy, really,” Pedersen said of her three straight victories last season.
 “I started off winning the first one and it was overwhelming because it’s obviously been a struggle for a few years, but then to go on and win another two is pretty hard to describe.

 “It’s been a bit hectic coming home, a lot of people wanting to chat to me.
 It’s been a little crazy, I don’t know if I’ve actually had time to take in what’s happened.”